 Season: December through May

-Nestled in the Eastern Sierras, Yosemite National Park offers a plethora of areas for backcountry skiers to explore.
-The high country off of Tioga Pass and Tuolumne Meadows offer vast areas for skiers to explore, while on good snow years, the Yosemite Valley itself opens up for skiers to explore as well.
+Nestled in the Eastern Sierras, Yosemite National Park offers many areas for backcountry skiers to explore.
+The high country off of Tioga Pass and Tuolumne Meadows offers vast areas for skiers to explore, while the Yosemite Valley opens up for skiers to explore on good snow years.
 In the valley, it is hard to beat the views of Half Dome and El Capitan on your descent.
 For skiers not versed in backcountry navigation, Yosemite National Park is also one of only three National Parks in the United States to have a ski resort within its boundaries.
 Badger Pass, one of the oldest ski resorts in California, welcomes skiers of all levels.
 Five lifts service nine trails best suited for beginner and intermediate skiers.

 Crater Lake National Park, Oregon